Compiled by the Road Trip Alberta team

 Mountaineer Lodge (Mid-Range)

-This charming hotel can be found in the heart of Lake Louise village, so the location puts you right in the middle of the best dining and shopping options.
+This charming Mountaineer Lodge can be found in the heart of Lake Louise village, so the location puts you right in the middle of the best dining and shopping options.
 With views of the Rocky Mountains all around you, enjoy the hot tub, steam room, and convenient shuttle services.
 The Mountaineer Lodge is a cozy, inviting place to stay while you’re on vacation in Lake Louise.

 HI Lake Louise Alpine Centre (Budget)